Atlanta shooting of Asian women was racially motivated, U.S. senator says | Law-Order

 "In the past few weeks, we’ve seen too many examples of horrific and brutal assaults on women, including the tragic murders in Georgia...It hurts all of us, and we all must do more to create societies where women are able to go about their lives free from violence," he said in a statement.
 The Justice Department has previously said it will step up investigations into hate crimes against Asian-Americans and Pacific Islanders.

 Duckworth said on Sunday she has written a letter to Wray and Attorney General Merrick Garland asking them to take a deeper look at whether hate crimes are going under-reported.
-A Justice Department spokesman did not have an immediate comment on the letter.
+A Justice Department spokesman confirmed receiving the letter and said it was under review.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)